YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 * Readline is not supported for the `READ <../ProgrammersGuide/commands.html#read>`_ command.

+See :ref:`Environment Variables <env-vars>` for accepted Boolean values.

 ++++++++++++++++++++++++++
 ydb_recompile_newer_src
 ++++++++++++++++++++++++++
-**ydb_recompile_newer_src** when set to 1, t[rue], or y[es], specifies that a ZLINK/DO/GOTO/ZBREAK/ZGOTO/ZPRINT/$TEXT should recompile the :code:`.m` file only if it has a newer modification time than the corresponding :code:`.o` file.
+**ydb_recompile_newer_src** when set to a true value, specifies that a ZLINK/DO/GOTO/ZBREAK/ZGOTO/ZPRINT/$TEXT should recompile the :code:`.m` file only if it has a newer modification time than the corresponding :code:`.o` file.
 The default behavior is for the :code:`.m` file to be recompiled if its modification time is later than OR equal to that of the corresponding :code:`.o` file. ydb_recompile_newer_src was added effective release `r1.30 <https://gitlab.com/YottaDB/DB/YDB/-/tags/r1.30>`_.

+See :ref:`Environment Variables <env-vars>` for accepted Boolean values.

 ++++++++++
 ydb_rel